microsoft/vscode-docs/docs/copilot/copilot-chat.md

 * Use the **Chat view** to have an AI assistant on the side to help you at any time
 * Launch **Quick Chat** to ask a quick question and get back into what you're doing

-Copilot Chat might generate formatted and interactive results that contain rich text, code blocks, links to context that the model used, such as source code files, or buttons to access VS Code functionality.
+Copilot Chat can generate rich and interactive output.
+Copilot Chat might use syntax highlighting, indentation, and other formatting features to add clarity to the generated response.
+Depending upon the type of question from the user, links to context that Copilot used for generating a response, such as source code files or documentation, or buttons for accessing VS Code functionality might also be provided.

 ## Getting started

 > **Note**: After reviewing this topic, you can get started with the introductory [Copilot Chat tutorial](/docs/copilot/getting-started-chat.md).

-To get started with GitHub Copilot Chat, you need:

-* The [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension.
-When you install the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension, the Copilot Chat extension is also installed.

-* A subscription for GitHub Copilot in your personal account, or you need to be assigned a seat by your organization.
+* To use GitHub Copilot, you must have an active subscription for GitHub Copilot in your personal account, or you need to be assigned a seat by your organization.

-Follow these steps to [Set up GitHub Copilot in VS Code](/docs/copilot/getting-started.md#set-up-vs-code-for-github-copilot).
+* To use GitHub Copilot in VS Code, you must have the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension.
+When you install this extension, the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension is also installed.

+To set up a subscription and configure VS Code, follow the steps in the [Copilot Getting started tutorial](/docs/copilot/getting-started.md#set-up-vs-code-for-github-copilot).

 ## Inline chat